How we help your child

 Liaison between Parents and School

 Pupils receive regular effort grades and reports and there are parents’ evenings for each year group.
 In addition, there are information evenings at the start of the academic year for parents of particular year groups.
 The First Year Information Evening allows parents to meet their son’s or daughter’s Form Tutor, the Head of First Year and the Head of Lower School.
-The Fourth Year Information Evening provide parents with vital information as their son or daughter embarks on their GCSE courses and the Sixth Form Information Evening covers A Level and university application information.
+The Fourth Year Information Evening provides parents with vital information as their son or daughter embarks on their GCSE courses and the Sixth Form Information Evening covers A-level and university application information.
+The pastoral team also organise parent information evenings with speakers from external agencies covering subjects such as drugs and alcohol.

 If at any time there are concerns about your son’s or daughter’s progress you can expect members of the pastoral team or teaching staff to contact you.
 We also encourage parents to contact us should they have any concerns about their son’s or daughter’s progress.
 The Form Tutor or Subject Teacher would usually be the initial point of contact for parents but Heads of Year/Section and Heads of Department can be contacted as necessary.
 Members of staff can easily be contacted by phone or by email.